rafaelsilva81/random-tiermaker/README.md

 ## I found a bug

 Sorry I won't fix.
-I made this in like, 20 minutes and dont care
+I made this in like, 20 minutes and I dont care